 - Super Mario Bros.: In many of Mario's 3D outings, he can perform a dive maneuver in the air by double clicking the crouch command, effectively functioning as an air dash.
 This greatly improves his ability to reach far-off platforms and can synergize with the respective mechanics of each game, like how in Super Mario Odyssey the dive can be combined with Mario's hat toss to bounce up and gain more vertical ground.

-- Vibrant Venture: This happens to be one of the two abilities exclusive to Azura.
-She achieves this through her water powers, using them to propel herself in midair, in addition to taking out enemies and clearing obstacles.
+- Vibrant Venture: Azura can use her water powers to propel herself in midair, in addition to taking out enemies and clearing obstacles.